 Pool photo by John Stillwell

 Prince George was christened on October 23, 2013 in a royal sea of blue and cream.
-His parents, the Duke and Duchess of Cambridge, tweaked the baptismal traditions in a few ways to bring the celebration into the 20th century.
-The next generation will have to bring it all the way into the 21st century.
+His parents, the Duke and Duchess of Cambridge, tweaked the baptismal traditions to update the celebration.

 Let's count the number of royal tradition-breakers in what looks to the rest of the world like a completely conventional event.